If someone dies without a valid Will they are said to be intestate. The law makes

 The passing on of their estate is then governed by the rules of intestacy.
 These

-rules of intestacy are changed from time to time, most recently from 1st October
+rules of intestacy are changed from time to time, significantly from 1st October

 The rules of intestacy are a ‘best guess’ by the lawmakers regarding how to pass